 To book an appointment with a student counsellor you should speak with a member of the Student Services Team.
 Email email@example.com and someone will get back to you directly to discuss available appointments.

 When requesting an appointment please provide us with the following information:

 • Your name

 • Contact phone number

 You will be asked to complete a Student Counselling Registration Form to provide the counsellor with some background on why you feel you would benefit from counselling, in addition to some general information about yourself.

 Please be advised that as this service is in very high demand there may be a waiting list before an appointment can be scheduled for you.
 This will be discussed with you when contacting the Student Services Team.
 Our fully trained Student Services Team will be available to support you while waiting for an appointment to be scheduled.

 Counselling appointments will now take place over the phone or online.
-Whether you have an existing appointment or are scheduling a new session, this will be discussed with you prior to your next appointment.
+You will be given the choice over which method you would prefer prior to your appointment.

 Our Counselling Team have created the attached leaflet to provide some more details on how our phone and online counselling service is provided.